mapeditor/tiled/docs/manual/editing-tilesets.rst

 -------------------

-Terrain information can be added to a tileset to enable the use of the the :ref:`terrain-tool`.
+Terrain information can be added to a tileset to enable the use of the :ref:`terrain-tool`.
 See the section about :ref:`defining terrain information <define-terrain-information>`.

 .. raw:: html